JetBrains/intellij-sdk-docs/topics/user_interface_components/status_bar_widgets.md

 Implement `getWidgetState()` to return the current state of the widget.
 This state will be passed to the `updateComponent()` when the widget is updated.
-The method accepts a file that's currently opened in the editor To create your own state class, inherit it from `EditorBasedStatusBarPopup.WidgetState.WidgetState`.
+The method accepts a file currently opened in the editor.
+To create your own state class, inherit it from `EditorBasedStatusBarPopup.WidgetState.WidgetState`.

-Implement `ID()`, and return the unique ID of the widget.
+Implement `ID()` and return the unique ID of the widget.
-This identifier may be needed to later get a widget instance.
+This identifier may be necessary to later get a widget instance.

-Implement `createInstance()`, and return the new widget instance.
+Implement `createInstance()` and return the new widget instance.

 Finally, implement the `createPopup()` method, which returns the [popup](popups.md) that will be displayed when the widget is clicked.